 In the summer of 1993, the Low Plain Alliance was formed with a three-year mission "to purchase the 108 acres of marsh and adjoining upland on Route 11 in New London, place a conservation easement on it, and transfer title to the Town of New London."
 The Low Plain Natural Area would remain a "significant wildlife habitat and wetlands site," as recognized by the State of New Hampshire and become a permanently protected property for the use and enjoyment of the public.
 Two years ahead of schedule the Low Plain Alliance achieved its goal.
 The land was purchased by Ausbon Sargent in the role as transition titleholder on August 3, 1993, with financing from New London Trust and the security of 18 guarantors.
 The New London Conservation Commission, which has maintained public, trails on the property for 17 years, provided seed money.
 A $54,000 National Fish & Wildlife Foundation grant, a $25,000 donation by the State of NH, and a significant contribution by the Natalie P. Webster Trust were all key reasons this project moved forward quickly.
 The Pleasant Lake Protective Association, Elkins Fish & Game Club and McKenna’s Restaurant generously supported the Alliance and private donations were strong and steady.
 The Town of New London overwhelmingly supported the effort at the 1994 Town Meeting by appropriating $76,000.
 On January 9, 1995 Ausbon Sargent presented the deed to the Town of New London.
 On May 6, 1995 the property was dedicated as the "Esther Currier Wildlife Management Area at Low Plain".
 The New Hampshire Fish & Game Department holds a permanent conservation easement on the property.

 In April of 1998 another fundraising effort led by Ausbon Sargent successfully raised $63,000 in private donations and $75,000 in town monies to purchase the remaining 12.7 acres of pond frontage and woodlands.
-The entire shoreline is now protected!
+The entire shoreline of the marsh and the surrounding acres are now protected!